Graphical User Interface Testing: Squish GUI Tester

 • Squish Server: Starts the AUT and injects a small library (hook) that interacts with the AUT.

-In remote execution mode, the Squish Runner process runs on the machine that centralizes the test scripts, while the Squish Server process runs on the machine where the Application under test is running.
+In remote execution mode, the Squish Runner process runs on the machine that centralizes the test scripts, while the Squish Server process runs on the machine where the Application Under Test is running.

 Subscribe to our newsletter